Hierarchy: Degree of branching

 Degree of branching refers to the number of direct subordinates or children an object has (in graph theory, equivalent to the number of other vertices connected to via outgoing arcs, in a directed graph) a node has.
 Hierarchies can be categorized based on the "maximum degree", the highest degree present in the system as a whole.
 Categorization in this way yields two broad classes: linear and branching.

 In a linear hierarchy, the maximum degree is 1.
 In other words, all of the objects can be visualized in a line-up, and each object (excluding the top and bottom ones) has exactly one direct subordinate and one direct superior.
-Note that this is referring to the objects and not the levels; every hierarchy has this property with respect to levels, but normally each level can have an infinite number of objects.
-An example of a linear hierarchy is the hierarchy of life.
+This is referring to the objects and not the levels; every hierarchy has this property with respect to levels, but normally each level can have an infinite number of objects.

 In a branching hierarchy, one or more objects has a degree of 2 or more (and therefore the minimum degree is 2 or higher).
 For many people, the word "hierarchy" automatically evokes an image of a branching hierarchy.
 Branching hierarchies are present within numerous systems, including organizations and classification schemes.
 The broad category of branching hierarchies can be further subdivided based on the degree.

 A flat hierarchy (also known for companies as flat organization) is a branching hierarchy in which the maximum degree approaches infinity, i.e., that has a wide span.
 Most often, systems intuitively regarded as hierarchical have at most a moderate span.
 Therefore, a flat hierarchy is often not viewed as a hierarchy at all.
 For example, diamonds and graphite are flat hierarchies of numerous carbon atoms that can be further decomposed into subatomic particles.

 An overlapping hierarchy is a branching hierarchy in which at least one object has two parent objects.
 For example, a graduate student can have two co-supervisors to whom the student reports directly and equally, and who have the same level of authority within the university hierarchy (i.e., they have the same position or tenure status).